jcksnvllxr80/weather-station/README.md

 ## TODO

-- add ability to take asynchronous requests over network via REST so that local nagios can query weather status
+- add ability to take asynchronous requests over network via API so that local nagios can query weather status
-- send updates to a database (influxdb) on the local network running in docker on raspberrypi
-- get the humidity and pressure sensors working and possibly calculate a dewpoint using sensor data
-- eventually get the UV sensor added to this weather station
+- get a UV sensor
-- add solar radiation shield to give more accurate temperature readings (direct sunlight is brutal)

 ## Weather Vane voltage values and direction table